C4 Logo Return to main site

 Indicator 4

-Status: Nationally, the prevalence of HPV16 or 18 in 2022 in screening women aged 25-74 years, at 1.9%, was low and stable, reflecting the success of Australia’s HPV vaccination program.
+Status: Nationally, the prevalence of HPV16 or 18 in 2023 in screened women aged 25-74 years was very low at 1.4% reflecting the success of Australia’s HPV vaccination program.
 Other oncogenic HPV types were commonly detected among screening participants, especially in the youngest age groups.

 Find out more: